 Who Owns the Rights: Dino Crisis

 For being something so cool, we’re surprised that dinosaur games aren’t more prominent nowadays.
-Sure, there’s Ark: Survival Evolved that’s currently in Early Access — and we love it — but it’s not a final release, and before that, dino games have pretty much been in a dry spell.
+Sure, there’s Ark: Survival Evolved that’s currently in Early Access — and we love it — but it’s not a final release and by no means hits the horror elements, and before that, dino games have pretty much been in a dry spell.
 Remember the Dino Crisis series, though?
 The series was a brilliant survival horror fest from Capcom which used dinosaurs to strike fear into players.
-Dino Crisis was good, but wasn’t as fleshed out as we would have liked.
+Dino Crisis was good but wasn’t as fleshed out as we would have liked.
 Then, Dino Crisis 2 came along and was complete badassery.

-We haven’t had a fear-inducing dino game in quite some time, and the graphical and sound capabilities of the PS4 and Xbox One creates a ripe opportunity to bring the franchise to a new generation of gamers.
+We haven’t had a fear-inducing dinosaur game in quite some time, and the graphical and sound capabilities of the PS5 and Xbox Series X create a ripe opportunity to bring the franchise to a new generation of gamers.
 Maybe if Capcom would take a break from releasing Ultras and Supers for Street Fighter, they could put some devs on a Dino Crisis reboot.

 Developer: Square USA